 While lead generation looks different based on factors that range from the product or service you sell, the industry and market you serve, or your target customer, the most important aspect is that you choose a lead generation strategy that fits.
-That means devising a plan to attract the attention of the right audience and then capture their interest and their information for future follow up.
+That means devising a plan to attract the attention of the right audience and then capture their interest and information for future outreach.

-Here are a few examples of ways you can consider generating leads:
+Here are a few examples of ways you can generate leads:

 The Free Offer

-Creating a free offer can easily work both online or in person.
+Creating a free offer can work both online or in person.
 However, it’s commonly associated with businesses that attract potential leads online.
-This can be done by either organic search, social marketing, or even advertising.
+This can be associated with organic search, social marketing, or even advertising.
 The idea is to either offer a free trial of your product or service, or to offer some additional value through a digital asset.
-Both of these allow you to capture the information of an individual who may be interested in your company.
+Both of these allow you to capture the information of an individual who may be interested in your products and services.